-The Journal of Virtual Studies aims to create a medium that encourages continual renewal of what a virtual space for learning is and how virtual spaces can be best used in multiple educational contexts.
+The Journal of Virtual Studies was created as a medium to encourage continual renewal of what a virtual space for learning is and how virtual spaces could be best used in multiple educational contexts.

-This journal considers a virtual space to be broadly defined as one that extends the learning space, opening up new forms of interaction and communication, based on technological innovation that does not limit the creative potential of the instructors, nor their students.
+In this Journal, a virtual space was broadly defined as an extended the learning space, enabling new forms of interaction and communication, based on technological innovation supporting the creative potential of the instructors and their students.

-Our mission is to provide a peer-reviewed multimedia publication that showcases papers and multimedia productions describing research, program implementation, the conceptual that feature education for all ages in virtual spaces as areas that:
+The mission was to provide a peer-reviewed multimedia publication to showcase papers and multimedia productions describing research, program implementation, the conceptual approaches that feature education for all ages in virtual spaces as areas that:

 - Provide multimodal platforms that stimulate learning